TKaxv-7S/16iax10h-linux-sound-saga/README.md

 ## Offer: I will fund a kernel developer to fix this

 Submit a patch that works and I'll donate to your favorite charity.
 I mean it.
 I don't know how much.
 Two hundred dollars?
 I'm not exactly drowning in money.
 I can help you test via my hardware.

+## Are you also having this problem???

+If so, please yell loudly at my general direction!
+Try to raise it up on kernel audio mailing lists!
+Respond to this [kernel.org Bugzilla discussion I'm trying to be active in](https://bugzilla.kernel.org/show_bug.cgi?id=218329)!
+Participate in increasing the amount in my above charity donation pledge!